pydata/xarray/doc/user-guide/data-structures.rst

     ds.attrs["title"] = "example attribute"
     ds

-xarray does not enforce any restrictions on attributes, but serialization to some file formats may fail if you use objects that are not strings, numbers or :py:class:`numpy.ndarray` objects.
+Xarray does not enforce any restrictions on attributes, but serialization to some file formats may fail if you use objects that are not strings, numbers or :py:class:`numpy.ndarray` objects.